 Russell's top tip: A light dusting of loose translucent powder below your eyes will catch any excess eye shadow that might fall through your lashes.
 Then sweep it all away with a fluffy tipped brush.

-Brush Recommendation: a softly rounded, dense bristled brush like the R11 Deluxe Oval Shadow Brush (£10) by Morphe
+Brush Recommendation: a softly rounded, dense bristled brush like the Morphe R11 Deluxe Oval Shadow Brush (£5).

 Brush recommendation: My Kit Co 0.2 My Precision Concealer Brush (£15).